jimmygizmo/bedrock/README.md

 ### Numerous powerful features are nearly ready for release and coming soon!

-The following powerful modules and features are all completely or mostly mature in my prototype stack and ready for release.
-Most or all will be added to Bedrock revisions here in early June 2025.
+The following powerful modules and features are all completely or mostly mature in the prototype stack and ready for release.
+Most or all will be added to Bedrock revisions here in June 2025.
 Everything is under the same MIT License.
 This is all totally free and Open Source.

 ### 🔐 Authentication and Single Sign On (SSO) with JWT, OAuth 2 and more